 By M. Callahan

 According to the Historic American Buildings Survey, Holly Hill was built by Mary Fitzhugh Mason in 1867.
-Originally part of the 22,000 acre estate of William Fitzhugh.
-She inherited this 174 acre parcel from her father Mordecai C. Fitzhugh in 1858 and was kept in the Mason Family until 1901.
+Originally part of the 22,000 acre estate of William Fitzhugh, Mary inherited this 174 acre parcel from her father Mordecai C. Fitzhugh in 1858.
+The home and property were kept in the Mason Family until 1901.

 Holly Hill is located on Statecrest Drive, Annandale